Id-Dark-Dragon/Flask_Flask-SocketIO_ToDOs_WebApp/README.md

 # ToDo Flask Application
-Ready To Deploy Flask Application
+Ready To Deploy Flask Application.
+(I made this project as a practice to work around with different featurs in flask and flask extensions.)

 ![banner](https://github.com/Id-Dark-Dragon/ToDOs_WebApp_with_multiple_capabilities/blob/master/github/banner.png)